ndxn/bikesharing/README.md

 ### Age Trends

+Everyone loves a bike ride but not everyone loves them enough to actually go on one.
+Different age groups will have different modal preferences so it's important to consider who gets around by bike.
+This triptych of horizontal bar graphs compares identically summarized data for the population of Citibike riders, New York City as a whole, and Des Moines.
+The findings here are telling: all three metrics see the largest representative groups as 25 to 29 years followed by 30 to 34 years.
+It should be noted that all three metrics compare represetnative portions expressed as percents instead of the actual values.
+Des Moines is obviously a smaller city.
+The question isn't whether a smaller city can support a bike share program--after all, the fleet will be sized accordinglty.
+The question is whether Des Moines has the trends to support a bike share program.

+It should be noted that the summarizing the Citibike ride data was a multi-step process.
+With more than 2.3 million records, it was necessary for the original summarization by birth year/age to be done within Tableau.
+The summarized data was exported to CSV.
+Outliers were removed and new values interpolated as necessary.
+Finally, the data was summarized into the same bins as used in the American Community Survey.

 Source: New York and Des Moines dempgraphc data is from the 2018 American Community Survey 5-year estimates.

 ### New York and Des Moines Median Ages

 Source: Base Maps are layers provided within Tableau without citation of their original sources.